hkniberg/ainutshell/1-main/080-multimodal-models.md

 - **Prompt Design** ("what can I do?") = coming up with the idea that AI could be useful as a sounding board when taking a walk.
 - **Prompt Engineering** ("how do I do it?") = prompting it to only respond with "OK" initially, to allow me to finish dumping my thoughts before getting a response.

 I recommend trying this.
 This is probably my favorite AI use case, I do it almost every day.
-All that walking is also good for my health 🙂.
+Nice health benefit too, with all that walking!
+This book alone has gotten me at least 100,000 steps 🙂.

 Just a few days ago I was planning an inspirational talk for a group of CEOs.
 The event organizer showed me a slide with all the participants and companies.
 For my next walk, I sent a screenshot of that slide to ChatGPT and asked: